roy-urbach/CLoSeR/README.md

                     └── evaluate        # a function that evaluates a model └── utils
                 └── data.py             # with a dataset calss that inherits from ~/utils/utils/data classes
+                    └── Labels          # an enum where each object is a utils\data\Label

 Therefore, in both modules (vision, neuronal), this structure is kept.